sentioxyz/iota/examples/custom-indexer/rust/README.md

-# Sui Custom Indexer Example
+# IOTA Custom Indexer Example
-This is a complimentary example to the Sui Custom Indexer documentation.
+This is a complimentary example to the IOTA Custom Indexer documentation.
-It demonstrates how to create a custom indexer for the Sui search engine.
+It demonstrates how to create a custom indexer for the IOTA search engine.
-See the [Sui Custom Indexer documentation](https://docs.sui.io/guides/developer/advanced/custom-indexer) for more information.
+See the [IOTA Custom Indexer documentation](https://docs.iota.org/guides/developer/advanced/custom-indexer) for more information.

 ## Prerequisites
 - Rust